 Use DMS to connect to an RDS instance

-DMS is a graphical data management service that allows you to manage relational databases and NoSQL databases.
-It provides various functions, such as data management, schema management, user authorization, security audit, trend analysis, data tracking, business intelligence (BI) charts, and performance analysis and optimization.
+Data Management (DMS) is a graphical data management service that allows you to manage relational databases and NoSQL databases.
+It provides various features, such as data management, schema management, user authorization, security audit, trend analysis, data tracking, business intelligence (BI) charts, and performance analysis and optimization.

-Log on the ApsaraDB RDS console, find the RDS instance to which you want to connect, and go to the Databases page.
+Log on the ApsaraDB RDS console, find your RDS instance, and go to the Databases page.
 On the Databases page, find the database that you want to manage, and click SQL Query in the Actions column.
-On the logon page of DMS, enter the logon information as prompted to connect to the RDS instance.
+On the logon page of DMS, enter the information that is used to connect to your RDS instance.

 Use a client to connect to an RDS instance